 Our intention is that children at Pennington Infant School experience a rich and varied diet of music that includes music from across the globe and through history, up until the present day.
 Our children will develop a sense of musicality, enjoyment and appreciation of music by experiencing a music curriculum, which builds on prior knowledge and skills and enables them to gain musical independence.
 By the end of Key Stage One every child will have been given the opportunity to perform in front of an audience and will have gained the confidence required to do this.

-Assemblies will provide children with the opportunity to experience a wide range of music.
+Collective Reflection will provide children with the opportunity to experience a wide range of music.
 Where possible this will include live performances, such as those performed by pupils from Priestlands Academy.
 Wherever possible and when deemed appropriate, music will be played in other areas of the curriculum.

 The impact of our music curriculum will result in our children feeling confident to embrace and enjoy any music opportunity that they are presented with as they move into the next stage of their learning.
 They will have gained an appreciation of a range of music and will enjoy and respect the differences from different cultures and traditions.
 Our children will have developed a sense of musicality and musical independence which will help them develop into successful musicians, wherever possible.